-If you are a young software developer and on the brink of deciding what avenue to pursue in IT, be sure about two guaranteed things – taxes and a constant need for learning, forced by constant changes in programming languages.
+If you are a young software product developer and on the brink of deciding what avenue to pursue in IT, be sure about two guaranteed things – taxes and a constant need for learning, forced by constant changes in programming languages.
 A lot of people have tried to fight taxes (few even ran from them for a moment) but there’s no single case of a man trying to withhold the development of his technology to have more time.
 It can’t be done.
-We are rapidly approaching 2019 and every developer has to ask himself or herself one important question: what’s new and what will I have to learn?
+We are rapidly approaching 2019 and every software product developer has to ask himself or herself one important question: what’s new and what will I have to learn in C# development?

 Developed since 1999 by Anders Hejlsberg, emerged as a response for a need of new programming languages at the end of the ‘90s, when development of IT as an industry gained traction and turned into a well-oiled machine that we see today.
 It’s hard to believe that after 19 years .NET developers will have the 8th iteration of this complete and high object language at their disposal.
 Similar to previous editions, Microsoft has prepared a lot of new functionalities that should ease our daily work with the code.
 Among them we can find: